Certificate Admission Requirements

 - Students who are home schooled or from a school that is not accredited by the Illinois Board of Higher Education will be required to submit transcripts from the organization/program through which they obtained their materials for home schooling.

-Applicants can also submit applications through NursingCAS (nursing baccalaureate and graduate programs) or the Common Application (all programs).
+Applicants can also submit applications through NursingCAS (nursing baccalaureate and graduate programs).

-- Individuals completing their applications through Nursing CAS or the Common Application need to complete the application per the NursingCAS instructions.
+- Individuals completing their applications through Nursing CAS need to complete the application per the NursingCAS instructions.

-- If updates or materials are sent to NursingCAS or the Common Application subsequent to the initial submission of the application, please email the Methodist College admissions department.
+- If updates or materials are sent to NursingCAS subsequent to the initial submission of the application, please email the Methodist College admissions department.

 Based on their educational history, students have different requirements in regards to what official transcripts are needed to complete an admissions application.
 Official transcripts are defined as being delivered via a secure electronic provider (such as Parchment) or in a sealed envelope from the educational institution.
 A transcript turned in by a student is only considered official if it is still in the sealed envelope provided by the educational institution.